MBChB MRCS FRCS(Urol)

 I have developed sub-specialty expertise in, rigid and flexible ureteroscopy with laser stone fragmentation, and percutaneous stone surgery.

 Some of the principal treatments carried out by Mr Paimaun Zakikhani at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at The Montefiore Hospital.

-I am married to Julie-Rose, a local GP and have 3 young children.
+I am married to Julie-Rose, a local GP and have three young children.
 During my spare time I enjoy road cycling and running.
-I am currently preparing for the 2020 Brighton marathon.